The process to santize data with the intent to get compliant to data protection regulations

-Before we go into what anonymization means, we need to know when data is privacy sensitive.
-A name for example is personal, but not privacy sensitive.
+Before we go into what anonymization means, we need to know when a data set is privacy sensitive.
+A name for example is personal, but not confidential.
 The city that you live in isn’t either.
 It is public information, information that you can find out by just googling someone’s name.
 But the fact that you have a huge debt or a disease makes your data privacy sensitive.
-In this example, by separating name, city, disease and debt, the data cannot refer back to a certain living person and therefor it is not privacy sensitive anymore.
-By separating this data, by masking it or by generating synthetic data, it is anonymized.
+In this example, by separating name, city, disease and debt, the data cannot refer back to a certain living person and therefor it is not critical anymore.
+By separating this data, by masking it or by generating synthetic data, it is anonymous.

 Why do we anonymize data?

 No one wants their personal data to end up on the street.
-That’s why most governments have data privacy laws like GDPR, PCI and HIPAA to protect customers – civilians – from wrongdoing.
-One should not be using privacy sensitive data for other purposes than the initial permission.
+That’s why most governments have privacy laws like GDPR, PCI and HIPAA to protect customers – civilians – from wrongdoing.
+One should not be using critical data for other purposes than the initial permission.
 Not securing the data properly, every organization risks the following:

 - Not complying with data privacy laws and European Union directive concerning data protection

 - Exposure of privacy sensitive data to unauthorized users

 - Image loss because of bad publicity when data is leaked

 - Customers that terminate their relation due to lack of trust in security